sjbennett123/vindalebynight/content/current_writeups/We'll Beatem Bloody/_index.md

 plotline: Corpseflower
 requirements: Oops More Blood ran

-description: Whoops, the PCs are mad at the les Sangsues Abyssale.
-Not that they don't have several reasons.
+description: From the blood magic wine, to the affected roots, to selling them junk wares, the adventurers have a bone to pick with les Sangsues Abyssale.
+They can track him down in his house at his vineyard.

 synopsis: The PCs track down les Sangsues Abyssale down in house on his vineyard.
 He has much to answer for, and is a coward.
 He will not start a fight or fight back.
+He will deny any wrong doing, and maintain that you are just trying to make a living.
 He resurrects in town if he is killed.
 He will then flee the town.

 outcomes: Abyssale is killed and/or ran out of town